Solar solution offerings can vary between service providers. Learn how to compare the proposals you receive.

 As your solar partner takes a deeper look into your business to determine the best solar energy solution, the following constraints will be considered:

 There are many factors to be considered when opting for a solar system for your business and not all businesses have, or need, an expert on solar solutions.
-To offer the most effective solar solution for your business, your solar partner must immerse themselves in the day-to-day runnings of your operation and gain as much information upfront as possible.
+To offer the most effective solar solution for your business, your solar partner must immerse themselves in the day-to-day running of your operation and gain as much information upfront as possible.

 Can I expect surprise costs after signing on the dotted line?